haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-glycan/index.md

 align 2ZEX_l_u, 2ZEX
 </a>

 <a class="prompt prompt-question">What is the RMSD between the two glycan structures?
-In which of the four monosaccharide units is the model accurate?
+In which of the five monosaccharide units is the model accurate?
 In which ones is it not?</a>

 <figure align="center">
   <img width="90%" src="/education/HADDOCK24/HADDOCK24-protein-glycan/glycan_2zex_comparison.png">